-The project gives archaeologists an exceptional opportunity to reveal the layer cake of history that is hidden below the city’s streets.
-We are now over half-way through our planned archaeological programme and these pages bring together some of the key discoveries to-date.
+The project has given archaeologists an exceptional opportunity to reveal the layer cake of history that is hidden below the city’s streets.

 Years of research have been carried out to understand the impact that construction will have on the archaeology along the route.
 Not only is Crossrail the most ambitious engineering project in Europe, it is also a catalyst for learning about our past.